 How to personalize marketing to business candidates effectively

 Personalization should begin with your marketing materials, which often serve as early touchpoints for potential applicants.
-At EAB, we assist our partners with this by collecting information such as students’ email address, phone number, major of interest and preferred course modality when students register for Cappex.
+At EAB, we assist our partners with this by collecting information such as students’ email address, phone number, area of study and desired degree level when students complete the Appily Advance career quiz.
 We then share that data with business school marketing teams so they can personalize their prospects’ experiences using tailored messaging.

 There are many approaches you can take when using student data to personalize your institutional marketing.
 For instance, you could use their preferred major to keep them updated on information sessions held by department professors.
 If they indicate their interest in a remote or hybrid modality, you can send them testimonials from students who succeeded in those course types.
 These personal touches help your institution speak to the individual needs of your students.

-Cappex matches institutions with qualified, high-intent inquiries.
-With 15+ years of experience supporting undergraduate enrollment, Cappex now serves graduate & adult-serving programs, too.
-Visit eab.com/cappex-grad to learn more.
+Appily Advance connects institutions with high-intent leads.
+With 15+ years of experience supporting undergraduate enrollment, Appily (formerly Cappex) now serves graduate & adult-serving programs, too.
+Visit eab.com/appily-advance to learn more.

 When it comes to personalization, using the information business candidates provide is crucial to optimize their experience.
 Using student data with the goal of differentiating your program from others in the market is a great opportunity to deliver curated experiences to your prospective students and even give you an edge over competitors.